PereBal/Personal_Projects/README.md

 ### Backup.sh
 Guess what? it's a script to make a backup of:
   1. All folders under /home/$user (yes, you can choose which user using the **-u** option)
-  2. Some folders under /home/$user especyfied via:
+  2. Some folders under /home/$user especified via:
      >-f folder1 .. folderN

 One must say it's not fully developed so any kind of attempt like